These guides are AI-generated educational summaries — not legal or medical advice.

 Not mentioning associated conditions like anxiety or depression related to cosmetic disfigurement

-Why: Benign neoplasms causing visible disfigurement can lead to secondary psychiatric conditions that are separately ratable.
+Benign neoplasms causing visible disfigurement can lead to secondary psychiatric conditions that are separately ratable.
 Veterans often do not realize these secondary conditions may be connected to their skin condition.

-Do this instead: If you have sought or received mental health treatment related to concerns about your skin condition's appearance or impact, disclose this.
+Instead: If you have sought or received mental health treatment related to concerns about your skin condition's appearance or impact, disclose this.
 It may support a secondary claim for anxiety or depression.

 Impact: Secondary condition claims at 10-70% may be missed